-It is a naturally occurring repellent in very small amounts in the essential oil of the leaves of the lemony eucalyptus (corymbia citriodora), an endogenous tree of australia, but now cultivated in most hot places in the world.
+It is a repellent naturally present in very small quantities in the essential oil of the leaves of the lemon eucalyptus (Corymbia citriodora), a tree endogenous to Australia, but now cultivated in most of the world's hot spots.

-This essential oil is known in the United States under the name "oil of lemon eucalyptus" ("lemon eucalyptus oil").
+This essential oil is known in the United States as "oil of lemon eucalyptus".

-It is the only derivative of an active natural compound that can be used as insect repellent in the United States and in europe.
+It is the only derivative of an active natural compound that can be used as an insect repellent in the United States and Europe.

-This product fits into the composition of repulsive products that can be applied to the skin, clothing or other surfaces in order to repel insects, such as mosquitoes.
+This product is used in repellent products that can be applied to the skin, clothing or other surfaces to repel insects such as mosquitoes.

-When used in accordance with label indications, p-menthane-3,8-diol is not a hazardous substance to humans or the environment.
+When used in accordance with the instructions on the label, eucalyptus citriodora is not considered a hazardous substance for humans or the environment.